 If you are still on the fence about college, you may want to meet with an admissions counselor.
 During this one-on-one appointment, you will learn about our degree programs, financial aid, and most importantly, about the many resources here to help you succeed in your college journey.
 Concerned about academics?
 We have helpful academic counselors, Success Coaches, and the ACE Tutoring Center.
 Worried about money?
 We have helpful financial counselors and a financial literacy website for your use.
 SCC wants you to feel good about this decision.
-We think you'll walk away from this workshop feeling informed, confident, and ready to register for college courses.
+Working with an admissions counselor will help you feel informed, confident, and ready to register for college courses.

 Recently Visited Pages